My Account

 Join horticulturist and craftsperson Julia Billings for a weekend exploring greens, the most elusive of colours in the world of natural dyes.

 This two-day workshop is designed for those who have done the introductory local colour workshop or who have some experience working with natural dyes.
-It will take place in my studio in Bridgeton, Glasgow over the weekend of July 23-24 from 9.30-4.30.
+It will take place in a large and airy studio in Bridgeton, Glasgow.

 Day one: Yellow